Carnevali Small Research Grants Scheme

 - Administration costs

 - Indirect costs

 - Room hire costs (where the venue is the applicant’s home institution)

-Applicants must be employed by a UK higher education institution.
+Applicants must be employed by, or affiliated to, a UK higher education institution.
 Grants will be up to a maximum of £5,000.

 Applicants will be asked to provide: